casbin/pycasbin/README.md

 **News**: still worry about how to write the correct Casbin policy? ``Casbin online editor`` is coming to help!
 Try it at: http://casbin.org/editor/

-Casbin is a powerful and efficient open-source access control library for Golang projects.
+Casbin is a powerful and efficient open-source access control library for Python projects.
 It provides support for enforcing authorization based on various [access control models](https://en.wikipedia.org/wiki/Computer_security_model).

 ## All the languages supported by Casbin: